Business advice

 • Ensure we have documented the actions taken in the above process.

 You agree that where we consider disclosure of the above to a relevant authority is an appropriate course of action, then such a disclosure will not be considered a breach of confidentiality.
 Furthermore, we will only disclose information about you where we reasonably consider that we are required to do so under law.
-This means that your information may be disclosed to government agencies (including Australian Taxation Office under our obligations as Tax Agents under the Tax Agent Services Act (2009) or other Tax legislation or regulations) or law enforcement agencies.
+This means that your information may be disclosed to government agencies (including Australian Taxation Office under our obligations as Tax Agents under the Tax Agent Services Act (2009) (Cth) or other Tax legislation or regulations) or law enforcement agencies.

-1. Electronic communications and data
+1. Electronic communications, cybersecurity and data protection

 You must let us know if there are any changes to your contact details.
 We may send you any communications to the last contact details you have provided.
 You agree that we may communicate with you via email or other electronic means, including by sending you Commercial Electronic Messages (as that term is defined in the SPAM Act 2003 (Cth)).
 You consent to us sending Commercial Electronic Messages to you and you may opt out at any time if you no longer wish to receive these Commercial Electronic Messages from us.
-To opt out of any marketing communications please select the unsubscribe link contained within our marketing communications.
+To opt out of marketing communications please select the unsubscribe link contained within our marketing communications.

 You must notify us if you do not wish to communicate via electronic means.